 Make it a point to include a plethora of different types of fruits and veggies in your diet.
 Take wholewheat foods, potatoes, oats, and brown rice that contain a high amount of fiber and starch.
-This apart, you should also go for organic proteins found in beans, tofu, soy, chickpeas, and the likes.
+Apart, you should also go for organic proteins found in beans, tofu, soy, chickpeas, and the like.

 Make a mental count of the nutrients and minerals